Itvisors/mendix-CustomGroupBoxWidget/README.md

 ## Usage with context attribute
 The context attribute will be ignored if `Collapsible` is set to `No`.

-If the context attribute is set, the attribute value will be used to set the initial expanded/collapsed state.
+The attribute value will be used to set the initial expanded/collapsed state.
+The widget will also react to changes to the attribute value.
+If the user clicks the widget header or icon to toggle the expanded state, the widget updates the attribute value.

 ## Header mode
 The default styling of the widget matches the header mode `Div` of the default groupbox widget.
 For using header (enlarged text) styles, make sure to style your header content similar to the default groupbox if you want to match the styling.